eriket0107/find-a-friend/README.md

 - [ ] It should be possible to register a pet
 - [ ] It should be possible to list all pets available for adoption in a city
 - [ ] It should be possible to filter pets by their characteristics
-- [ ] It should be possible to view details of a pet for adoption
+- [ ] It should be possible to view details of a pet for adoption (name, photo, description, age, breed)
 - [ ] It should be possible to register as an ORG
 - [ ] It should be possible to log in as an ORG

 ## Business Rules

 - [ ] To list the pets, it is mandatory to inform the city
-- [ ] An ORG needs to have an address and a WhatsApp number
+- [ ] An ORG needs to have an address and a WhatsApp number (city, name, address, phone)
+- [ ] It should be possible to list all ORG pets
 - [ ] A pet must be linked to an ORG
 - [ ] The user who wants to adopt will contact the ORG via WhatsApp
 - [ ] All filters, except for the city, are optional